ksarkies/XBee-Acquisition/XBee-node-test-pc/README.md

 This is a POSIX system based test code for a XBee remote unit.
 Written in C but embedded in a QT/C++ wrapper which emulates the environment for the test code.
 The purpose is to provide a testbed for remote system firmware that is capable of communicating with an XBee and working as a remote unit.
+The emulator is not an AVR emulator as such.
+Rather it provides a means to run the Xbee firmware core on a PC for debugging.

 NOTE: gcc required to provide function override for timerISR.